PT boat: Production boats

-The two Vosper boats in England were built by Vosper itself, and the first is in fairly good condition at Portsmouth.
+The two Vosper boats in England were built by Vosper, and the first is in fairly good condition at Portsmouth.
 The second UK built boat is in private hands, floating on a canal north of London and being used as a private residence, though it is remarkably intact in its World War II configuration.

 Exported PT boats

 Ten Higgins boats were delivered in 1948 for use by the Argentine Navy during the late 1940s up until the late 1970s.
 All of these boats are now retired from naval use, with two still in civil use today as sightseeing boats on Mar del Plata: the Leonardo da Vinci and the Mar de la Plata.
-The other six boats are in various states of disrepair, sunk or scrapped.
+The other six boats, including the Alakush and Ara Towwora, are in various states of disrepair, sunk or scrapped.
+The Ara Towwora, is in state of disrepair at Ushuaia Harbor.

-The PT boat design was also exported after the end of the Second World War as an unarmed air-sea rescue launch for use by the South African Navy.